RISK-Team-Best/RISK/README.md

 &emsp;(2)choose the territory button you want move troops to(click again to cancel and reselect)
 &emsp;(3)choose the number of troops you want to send to destination territory on the troop Box
 &emsp;(4)once you choose the territories and troops number, click confirm to process<br>
-7.After the steps above, the program will automatically pass to next player until one of the player owns all the territories<br>
+7.After the steps above, the program will automatically pass to next player until one of the player owns all the territories<br><br>
-8.Once there is a player lost all territory or there is a player win the game, the Frame will pop window to show the result<br>
+8.Once there is a player lost all territory or there is a player win the game, the Frame will pop window to show the result<br><br>
-9.If you need start again, please click File->New to start a new game<br>
+9.If you need start again, please click File->New to start a new game<br><br>
+10.Click "Load New Map" button in menu, the prompt with JCombo box will allow you to select the map you want to play.
+The program will also reject invalid map(isolated territory/territories)<br><br>
+11.Click save button and type the name you want your file called (For example: testFile).
+The program will generate an XML file (for example: testFile_MapName.xml) on current path of program.<br><br>
+12.Click load button and type the name you saved (For example: testFile), the program will find the full name of the XML file (for example: testFile_MapName.xml) on current path of program.<br><br>

 Note for AI player: AI player will pop result window in each stage:Draft,Attack(Skip when there is no territory can attack),Deploy(If win in the battle),Fortify(Skip when there is no territory can send troops).
 It will also pass to next player after finished its round.
 User clicks the "OK" button to allow AI player enter the next stage.<br>

+Note for Save/Load feature: Cannot be used directly in JAR file.
+Need extract the program.